cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 for specific fields.

 The routines given in this section depend on the constant Z from the simplified SWU map.
+For correctness, sqrt_ratio and map_to_curve_simple_swu MUST use the same value for Z.

 #### sqrt_ratio for any field